boydx/geosalad/PITCHME.md

 * What place does the data show?
 Does it "look right" on screen?

 #HSLIDE
+## Our first lab and the geodatabase

+Regardless of the source, format, or data model of your data, you will load this data into a **File Geodatabase**.
+This is goal of Lab 0.

+#HSLIDE
 ## More

-Find more PDFs about scale, resolution, ArcMap, etc. on Canvas module this week.
+Find more PDFs about scale, resolution, ArcMap, data sources etc. on Canvas module this week.